All of the kits described in this article are available from CirKits.

 Operation of the main DC supply is fully automatic, just turn on the ham radio and transmit when you want.
 The lights will flicker on the various boards as the battery voltage rises and falls.
 The BVM1 board has fairly bright LEDs that flash for its voltage indicator, it may be less distracting to switch the LEDs on constantly by switching the board to calibrate mode.
 The DAS1 board can be used to manually or automatically turn the LED lighting on and off.

 The 17 Amp-Hour battery shown in the initial setup was able to run a low power (QRP) radio for quite a long time before the AC charger turned on.
 When transmitting with the Kenwood TS-430S for any length of time, the AC charger would turn on, and the internal resistance of the battery caused the Kenwood to dim and act badly when transmitting at full power.
 The original battery was replaced with a 180 Amp-Hour wet cell deep cycle battery (Super Start SSB 27DCMJ).
 Even this battery had trouble keeping up with the Kenwood's >20 Amp peak current drain when running at full power.
+One reader recommended switching to Interstate batteries, they have cylindrical cells and can apparently produce higher peak currents.

 For even more reserve power, a pair of 6V/225 Amp-Hour golf cart batteries such as the Trojan T105 type could be used.
 The stiffening capacitor would still be a good addition to the Trojan battery pair.
 Consult the SCC3 FAQ document for information on battery and PV sizing.
-If you use a wet-cell lead acid battery, be sure to put the battery into a box with a vent fan that is ducted to the outdoors.
+If you use a wet-cell lead acid battery, be sure to put the battery into a box with a small vent fan that is ducted to the outdoors.
 Lead acid batteries produce explosive hydrogen gas and acidic vapors when they are under heavy charge and discharge.